mbolgheather/gates-of-hell/README.md

 ### Hearings Sound of Collapse

 'Inquiry of Russian Hacking in Election.. potential confrontation..
-Trump in his first days in office' New York Times, maybe a break, there insipid smearing of PizzaGate, or crumbling away, the sound is so quiet, with The Washington Post, plenty of hearings.
+Trump in his first days in office' New York Times, maybe a break, their insipid smearing of PizzaGate, or crumbling away, the sound is so quiet, with The Washington Post, plenty of hearings.

 2016-12-14